 Join your Blue Water Ventures naturalist on a night hike to view the eerie eye glow of nocturnal animals that live in the jungly terrain.
 Overnight Black Orchid Resort.

 Get ready to experience the Wild Side of Belize!
-Starting on the lush Caves Branch River, we’ll have a leisurely paddle down river on easy to use inflatable kayaks.
+Starting on the lush Caves Branch River, we’ll have an interpretive hike then paddle using inflatable kayaks.
 The pristine river flows through a series of underground caves and beautiful jungle.
 Erie shadows cast by stalactites fuel our imagination as we wander back in time to the ancient Mayan Civilization.

-Our expert guides will share knowledge of jungle flora and fauna and the historical significance of ceremonial caves in Mayan Culture.
-We’ll paddle downstream for 6-7 miles and hike through the jungle on this adventurous day.
-An alternative activity will be offered if water levels deem this activity unsafe.
+Our expert guides will share their knowledge of jungle flora and fauna and the historical significance of ceremonial caves in the Mayan Culture.
+Our day will include a combination of hiking, kayaking and swimming on this adventurous day.
+An alternative activity will be offered if water levels are not favorable for kayaking..
 Overnight Black Orchid Resort.

 After breakfast, we will travel a short distance to the Community Baboon Sanctuary, a locally supported conservation project that serves to protect Black Howler Monkeys and their habitat which has been greatly diminished.
 Walking through the forest with local guides, we will learn about the life cycle and unique adaptations of black howler monkeys, as well as the medicinal uses of the jungle flora.
 Our day may include observing a cultural presentation by the ethnic group known as the Creole who live in the Bermudian Landing Village near the Sanctuary.

-Overnight: double-triple occupancy rooms in several accommodations we’ve reserved in Hopkins Village.
+Overnight: double-triple occupancy rooms in several accommodations we’ve reserved in Hopkins Village, air conditioned and private bathrooms

 Dancing with the Garifuna Children of Hopkins Village